Are Personal Injury Settlements Taxable in Hawaii?

 Despite what courtroom dramas on film and TV might suggest, the vast majority of personal injury cases settle long before ever going to trial.
 When you accept a settlement offer from the other party – or their insurance company – your case is effectively over.

 However, because settlements are final, you should consider the details and implications of any settlement offers before you agree to them.
 This includes how state or federal tax law could affect the value of your settlement.

-Our experienced Honolulu personal injury attorney at the Recovery Law Center understand that you want to collect what you’re owed and move on with your life after a severe injury accident.
+Our experienced personal injury attorney in Honolulu, HI at the Recovery Law Center understands that you want to collect what you’re owed and move on with your life after a severe injury accident.
 We’re here to help you understand the taxation of compensation awards and settlement payments in Hawaii – and how your claim could be affected.